menaruben/trolllang/README.md

-# The Nuni Programming Language
+# The Trolllang Programming Language
 > ⚠️ **_WARNING:_** THIS LANGUAGE IS NOT FINISHED -> DO NOT USE FOR PRODUCTION OR SERIOUS USE CASES

-"Nuni" is a programming language written in Ruby.
-I am writing this language for the sake of fun and studying the process of creating programming languages - meaning that this language shouldn't be used for serious business cases.
-I am still trying my best to make a small but interesting language!
+"Trolllang" is a programming language written in Ruby.
+I am writing this language for the sake of fun - meaning that this language shouldn't be used for serious business cases.
 My goal is not to have an amazing looking and powerful language but to have fun!
 I might add some fun syntax like `;;;`, `;;` and `;` delimiters and more to make the language sort of like a "challenge" to program in!

 ## Hello World